RuojiWang/Kaggle_Titanic/README.md

 * Firstly, configure the running environment.
 * Secondly, run examples of pytorch skorch and hyperopt.
 * Thirdly, include all the files into your project and copy the files in kaggle_titanic_files which are the raw data for kaggle titanic competiton, and then replace the pd.read_csv path with your copy path.
-* Finally, you can run and debug the auto_model_example.py to learn details.
+* Finally, you can run and debug the auto_model_example.py to learn more details.
 <br></br>

 ### Using for Other Competition